Sports Injury · 踵

 From first visit to plan

-Every patient gets the same unhurried four-beat rhythm, the first visit includes a complimentary consultation.
+Every patient goes through the same four steps, without being rushed.
+The first visit includes a consultation.

 01